OlgaKuvs/PP1-spbreeder/README.md

 - [Font Awesome:](https://fontawesome.com/icons) used to add icons for aesthetic and UX purposes.
 - [Microsoft Paint 3D:](https://apps.microsoft.com/store/detail/paint-3d/9NBLGGH5FV99) was used for resizing images and editing photos for the website.
 - [Am I Responsive](https://ui.dev/amiresponsive) used to generate screenshot of different screens.
-- [W3Schools](https://www.w3schools.com/) used for general search for HTML and CSS synthax queries.
+- [W3Schools](https://www.w3schools.com/) used for general search for HTML and CSS syntax queries.
 - [CSS-Tricks](https://css-tricks.com/) used for help with flex box and alignment.
-- [Git:](https://git-scm.com/) used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
+- [Git:](https://git-scm.com/) used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - [GitHub](https://github.com/) used to store the project's code after being pushed from Git.
 - [Gitpod](https://www.gitpod.io/)
 - [Pexels](https://www.pexels.com/)